 While male pattern baldness and female pattern baldness are biologically different, both men and women suffer from hair loss.
 Hair transplants are more common for male patients, but there’s no reason women with thinning hair can’t benefit from the surgery, too.

 Myth 5: You can use someone else’s hair for your transplant.

 The quality of your donor hair is the best criterion to help a hair surgeon determine whether you are a good candidate for this procedure.
-Doctors use the Norwood scale to classify male hair loss.
+Doctors use the Norwood scale to classify male hair loss, for example.
 On this scale, class 1 represents no visible hair loss, while class 7 is advanced baldness across the entire scalp.
-If you fall within class 7, a hair transplant won’t be successful for you because you 9lack enough donor hair.
+If you fall within class 7, a hair transplant won’t be successful for you because you lack enough donor hair.
 You may have heard you can use donor hair follicles from a different person, but the truth is that your body would reject them as foreign.

 Myth 6: Hair transplant surgery is painful.

 The procedure itself is not painful, since the scalp is anaesthetized beforehand.
 The only part of the procedure that could cause some discomfort is the administering of the anaesthetic itself, although most patients don’t report any problems tolerating this.
-During your treatment, you can sit and read a book or catch up on your favorite TV series.
+During your treatment, you can sit and read a book or catch up on your favourite TV series.
 After the surgery, most patients find that they do not need any medication to control the pain.

 Myth 7: It is risky to get hair loss surgery.

 If you choose to get FUE, the risks and recovery time are very minimal, and you will not have any stitches, sutures or bandages.
 You can return immediately to work and other normal daily activities.
 The most common side effects are minor redness and swelling, which will diminish over the first few days.